This exceptional antique Victorian sterling silver wine goblet has a circular bell-shaped form onto a knopped stem and circular spreading foot.

 The body of this Victorian silver goblet is plain and embellished with a cast and applied emblem of the London Athletic Club, including ribbons with the motto 'Vincit qui patitur' - Conquer who endures.

 The oval applied panel is further ornamented with a petasos surmounted the monogram initials 'LAC'; these initials take the place of a caduceus, which appears on the club's emblem.

 The drinking vessel surmounts a plain pedestal ornamented with an applied bead decorated knop to the centre.

-The swept foot is embellished with further embossed and chased decoration reflecting that of the body and is encircled with an applied band of bead decoration to the rim.
+The foot is embellished with further applied bead ornamentation to the rim.

 The underside of the foot bears the retailer's mark 'Rowlands & Frazer, Regent St'.

 Learn more on the history of Victorian style